 - 1.1 Complaints will be submitted in writing and there is a form available for the purpose of submitting a complaint, although completion of the form is not a requirement to consideration of a complaint. - 1.2 Complainants must provide sufficient information to enable the Monitoring Officer to identify the breach of the Code which is being alleged.
-It is also helpful if the complainant identifies how the matter could be resolved. - 1.3 The Monitoring Officer will acknowledge receipt of the complaint within 5 working days of receiving it and will then consider the complaint.
-It may be necessary to seek further clarification from the complainant.
+It is also helpful if the complainant identifies how the matter could be resolved. - 1.3 The Monitoring Officer will consider the complaint.
 In certain circumstances, the Monitoring Officer may decide not to investigate the complaint.
 Examples of the circumstances are set out in Appendix 1, but these examples are not definitive.
 The Monitoring Officer will notify the relevant Member that a complaint has been made and that it is currently being considered at the initial stage.
-The Monitoring Officer may seek information from the relevant Member. - 1.4 Where the complaint relates to a town or parish council member, the Monitoring Officer may inform the relevant clerk about the complaint and seek further information from the clerk, if necessary.
-Formal complaints about the conduct of a parish or town councillor towards a clerk should be encouraged to be made by the chair or by the parish council as a whole, rather than the clerk in all but exceptional circumstances.

-1.5 If the Monitoring Officer decides not to investigate the complaint, the Monitoring Officer will endeavour to write to the complainant within 15 working days of acknowledging the complaint, explaining why that decision has been taken and affording the complainant an opportunity to request the Monitoring Officer to review the decision.
-A request to review the decision will only be accepted if it is supported by new information or evidence that was not available at the time of submitting the complaint.
+The Monitoring Officer may seek information from the relevant Member. - 1.4 If the Monitoring Officer decides not to investigate the complaint, the Monitoring Officer will write to the complainant explaining why that decision has been taken and affording the complainant an opportunity to request the Monitoring Officer to review the decision.
+Additional information may be provided by the complainant to assist the review.
 Following the outcome of initial consideration and any review requested, the decision of the Monitoring Officer not to investigate a complaint is final.
 The Monitoring Officer will notify the relevant Member of the outcome.